Letters from the Specific Carbohydrate Diet support group

 maintaining blood glucose levels.
 Up to 2-3% of this may be fructose.
 Higer

-fructose concnetrations may cause gastro-intstinal upset (i.e. diarrhea) and
+fructose concnetrations may cause gastro-intstinal upset (i.e. diarrhea)

 should be avoided.
 Most commercial drinks fall somewhere into this